Keyboard shortcuts

 Building Operators

 Quantum Solver allows quantum mechanical operators to be constructed in a flexible and convenient way.
-As we have seen in the "Getting Started" section, quantum mechanical operators are constructed by providing a mathematical term and a vector space.
+As we have seen in the "Fermionic Basics" section, quantum mechanical operators are constructed by providing a mathematical term and a vector space.
 The constructor of the Operator class, however, does not only accept single terms, but arbitrary linear combinations of terms, which makes this interface flexible.

 To demonstrate this feature, let us consider the following example.
 Assume we want to construct the Hamiltonian , where .
 We start by performing the necessary imports and defining the Parameters.